SONGDONGYUAN1994/scDesign3/README.md

     -   If the parameter `return_model` is set to `TRUE`, this will be a list which contains either a correlation matrix (when `copula = "gaussian"`) or the fitted Vine copula (when `copula = "vine"`) for each user specified correlation groups (based on the parameter `corr_by`).
     -   If the parameter `return_model` is set to the default value `FALSE`, this will be `NULL`.

+For more details about the `mu_formula` and `sigma_formula` formula specification, please check online materials about the package [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html).
+Technically speaking, you can try any formulas as long as they are available for **mgcv**.

 ## Tutorials<a name="tutorials"></a>

 For all detailed tutorials, please check the [website](https://songdongyuan1994.github.io/scDesign3/docs/index.html).
 The tutorials will demonstrate the applications of **scDesign3** from the following four perspectives: data simulation, model parameters, model selection, and model alteration.